ibm-cloud-architecture/devasset-vpc-windows_server/README.md

-# Deploy Windows server on IBM Cloud Virtual Private Network
+# Deploy Windows server in an IBM Cloud VPC using Terraform

 This asset provides the scripts to provision a single zone VPC with access to the internet.
 Then deplot a Windows virtual service instance into the VPC using Terraform.